MIresearch/COVID-19-Community-Explorer-8profiles/README.md

 <H1><b>Milken Institute Research Department </b></H1><Hr>

-We leverage our technical and analytical skills, and economic thoughts to bring new perspectives to current policy discussions.<br><br>
 We believe that highlighting the interactions among health, demographic, and socio-economic factors within communities provides a broad perspective when evaluating county-level vulnerability to COVID-19.
 It is also the starting point for targeted policy solutions. <Br>

 <H2><b> COVID-19 Community Explorer</b> </H2> <Hr>